Back to blog

 Develop exam technique

-Developing a strong exam technique will empower your child to tackle any difficult questions.
+Good exam technique can help your child stay calm and tackle tricky questions with confidence.
 Here's our strategy for approaching comprehension questions:

 2. Read the question carefully.
-Pay particular attention to keywords and phrases such as 'in your own words'.
-If your child is taking the test on paper, they can underline command words in the question (e.g. who, what, when).
-If the question explains which part of the text it is referring to (e.g. lines 36–38), reread that portion of the text.
+Look out for keywords like “in your own words”.
+If your child is doing a paper test, they can underline command words (e.g. who, what, why, how).
+If the question mentions a specific part of the text (e.g. lines 36–38), make sure they reread that section.

 Try Atom for free